furmanlukasz/MatrixAutoEncoder/doc/abstract.md

 The approach presented addresses these challenges by utilizing an autoencoder to learn a data-driven embedding from EEG phase data.
 This method reduces dependence on hyperparameter selection inherent in traditional embeddings, as the autoencoder inherently captures essential features of the data through training.

-By constructing angular distance matrices from the latent space without applying a threshold, temporal patterns indicative of different cognitive states are highlighted.
+By constructing angular distance matrices from the latent space without applying a threshold, temporal patterns are highlighted.
 These matrices provide detailed information about temporal similarity between latent representations at different positions in the encoded sequence.
 Retaining full distance information allows for a more nuanced analysis of temporal dynamics, potentially revealing patterns that thresholded recurrence matrices might obscure.

-**Interpretation of the Angular Distance Matrix**:

-- It is important to note that the time indices in the angular distance matrix correspond to positions in the encoded sequence, not directly to the original input time.
-- The transformations performed by the autoencoder, such as temporal pooling or striding, may alter the relationship between the encoded sequence indices and actual time.
-- Therefore, care must be taken when interpreting the temporal aspects of the angular distance matrix.
-Direct comparisons of time intervals based on these indices may not reflect actual temporal distances in the original signal.

-By acknowledging these considerations, we ensure that the representation and interpretation of the angular distance matrix accurately reflect the transformations inherent in the autoencoder's processing of the data.

-The use of autoencoders, despite being considered "black boxes," serves as a tool to guide analysis rather than providing final results.
-The latent space representations and corresponding angular distance matrices facilitate identification of informative signal segments.
-These segments can then be subjected to traditional EEG analysis methods, such as power spectral analysis, to validate findings and interpret underlying neural mechanisms.

-Visualization of the latent space using UMAP revealed distinct clusters corresponding to different cognitive states, suggesting that the autoencoder effectively captured features relevant for differentiation.
-This dimensionality reduction aids in interpreting results and provides a means to select specific subjects or segments for further analysis, enhancing robustness and interpretability of the study.

 ---

 ## **5. Conclusion**

-This study presented a methodology that integrates autoencoders with multivariate angular distance analysis to highlight temporal patterns in resting-state EEG data.
+This report presents a methodology that integrates autoencoders with multivariate angular distance analysis to highlight temporal patterns in resting-state EEG data.
 By leveraging the autoencoder's ability to learn data-driven embeddings, the approach addresses challenges associated with traditional embedding methods in RQA, reducing reliance on hyperparameter selection and potential biases.
 Constructing angular distance matrices from the latent space without thresholding retains full temporal similarity information, revealing patterns indicative of different cognitive states.

 **Important Considerations**:

-- The angular distance matrix reflects relationships in the encoded space, and the time indices correspond to positions in the encoded sequence rather than the original time scale.
-- Visualization and interpretation of these matrices require careful consideration of the transformations applied by the autoencoder.

 While the autoencoder could be used for classification due to its representation learning, the primary focus is on guiding analysis and enhancing interpretability through standard EEG methods.
-Future work will involve validating the method on larger datasets, exploring alternative network architectures, and investigating integration of additional neurophysiological measures.

 ---

 ## **References**

-*Placeholder for references to relevant literature on EEG analysis, autoencoders, recurrence quantification analysis, and dimensionality reduction techniques.*
+*Placeholder for references to relevant literature on EEG analysis, autoencoders, recurrence quantification analysis, and dimensionality reduction techniques.* - left blank intentionally

 ---